 About the Orton-Gillingham Academy (OGA)

 The Orton-Gillingham Academy was established to set and maintain professional and ethical standards for the practice of the Orton-Gillingham Approach, to certify teachers and to accredit instructional programs that meet these standards.

 Colleen Chow, Fellow of the Orton-Gillingham Academy, NILD Professionally Certified Educational Therapist (PCET), has been a Learning Specialist at Fraser Academy since 2008 and is currently the Executive Director, Teaching and Learning.
 Ms. Chow is also a certified Dyslexia Therapist.

 Ellen O’Brien, Fellow of the Orton-Gillingham Academy, has worked in Learning Services and as a classroom teacher at Fraser Academy since 2010.
 Ms. O’Brien is certified by the International Dyslexic Association (IDA), and has been trained as a Level 1 NILD Educational Therapist.

 How to Apply

-To apply for the Orton-Gillingham Classroom Educator coursework, submit an application package via the “Apply Now” button.
+To apply for the Orton-Gillingham Classroom Educator Training Coursework, submit an application package via the “Apply Now” button.
 The requirements are as follows:

 - A Bachelor’s Degree